 Succession planning is a hot topic on every advisor’s mind these days, whether they’re looking at retirement or considering a merger or acquisition.
-In this series of blogs, I’m covering the four biggest hurdles facing financial advisors today.
+In this series of blogs (Greg Friedman on Business Development), I’m covering the four biggest hurdles facing financial advisors today.
 Last time I shared some tips on how to manage changing technology; in this blog we’ll talk about all of the factors involved in planning for succession.

 2014: Implementing that Succession Plan